ileathan/Que.js/README.md

   //return done(); // You can return early if you'd like setTimeout(()=>{
     data.msg += ' ONE';
-    next({inject:1, promise: new Promise((s,e)=>{data.msg += " ONE AND A HALF"; s(data) }) });
+    // You can inject a promise at a specified relative position. next({inject:1, promise: new Promise((s,e)=>{data.msg += " ONE AND A HALF"; s(data) }) });
   }, 9000)
 });